-Table 9. evaluation metrics for class “circle”
+Figure 8: Evaluation metrics for class “circle”

-Based on the tables we found mAP=(0.9483+ 0.9753+ 1.0000)/3=0.9745 for test set and analogically for train set we have mAP=0.9816:
+Based on the tables we found mAP=(0.9483+ 0.9753+ 1.0000)/3=0.9745 for test set and analogically for train set we have mAP=0.9816 which are very good.

 Conclusion

+Automating document processing in life sciences for processing clinical trials data is quite challenging.
+The semi structured nature of PDF documents make it difficult to have a rule-based approach to extract name value pairs, that can then in turn be fed into a structured database for further processing.
+Machine learning and specifically deep learning approaches hold promise to provide better results.

+Checkbook box detection is among the most challenging because the text corresponding to the check box may be on the right, or on the left, or any other location close to the check box itself.
+In addition, the variation of how the box is checked is high.
+There is no way to programmatically identify the box’s label and its value.

-RetinaNet model was used for detecting/predicting checkboxes and their corresponding values.
+We used a modified RetinaNet model for detecting/predicting checkboxes and their corresponding values.
 RetinaNet outputs the probabilities of checkboxes (i.e. the probability of existence of a checkbox), and we consider boxes as checked if the probabilities are higher than 0.5.
 It has been shown that our model detects checkboxes with high accuracy, approximately 90% on a given test data.

+While this experiment was done on domain specific PDF documents, the same concept can be applied to documents in any other domain as long as they are trained using the appropriate deep neural network.
+Often in business, there is a lot of unstructured and semi structured documents (such as in Microsoft Word), and if we can systematically and automatically extract and tag that information, it will be valuable for the business leading to better and faster decision making, reduced cost, and reduced errors.

 References